 benefits of exercise.
 A study published in the January/February 2013

-issue of the American Journal of Health Promotion adds to
+American Journal of Health Promotion adds to

-earlier findings from Queen's University in Ontario, Canada that short
+earlier findings from Queen's University in Ontario

 bouts of activity several times a day can do the trick and a small study